Having a clutter-free work room is an important part of having a productive tutoring lesson.

 2. Ensure you have a space that is noise-free.
 Even an insignificant noise or distraction can be enough to cut off a train of thought.
 According to some researchers, it can take up to 25 minutes to refocus after an interruption.
 Consider how productive an hour lesson will be if a student is distracted even once.

 3. Keep your background distraction-free.
 There are few things more distracting for a tutor (or yourself) than a room that has various people walking behind you, or a room that has clothes thrown on the floor, or bed.
-If it is difficult to keep the room people from crossing into your camera’s field of view, consider sitting against a wall or putting up a screen.
+If it is difficult to keep people from crossing into your camera’s field of view, consider sitting against a wall or putting up a screen.
 If this is not an option, consider using one of the freely available virtual backgrounds.
 Tutors are people too, so if something is distracting for you, it is probably distracting for them.

 DID YOU KNOW?